 It was Caudalie that first identified resveratrol, a polyphenol in red-wine grapes, as a potent skin-care antioxidant, meaning it slows the aging process.
 The company also developed and patented a stabilized version of this free-radical fighter that makes its vinotherapy products effective.

 How vinotherapy works

 Treatments such as those offered at Caudalie seek to exploit the antioxidants found in grapeseeds and skins.
 Antioxidants are substances that fight free radicals, the rogue cells produced by the body that scientists suspect may be responsible for a host of maladies, from cancer to heart disease.
-One thing is certain: Free radicals attack collagen, the skin’s basic support structure, causing wrinkles and sagging, known in cosmetic parlance as “the visible signs of aging.”
-Antioxidants have also been reported as effective at quelling the effects of free-radical damage caused by UV exposure.
+One thing is certain.
+Free radicals attack collagen, the skin’s basic support structure.
+Side effects equal wrinkles and sagging.
+To quell the effects of free-radical damage caused by UV exposure, antioxidants report effective.
 That’s why extracts of grape skins and seeds have increasingly been popping up in beauty products within the last decade.

 We can all drink to that.